cosmos/gaia/CONTRIBUTING.md

 * Create a branch to start work:
     * Fork the repo (core developers must create a branch directly in the Gaia repo), branch from the HEAD of `main`, make some commits, and submit a PR to `main`.
-    * For core developers working within the `gaia` repo, follow branch name conventions to ensure a clear ownership of branches: `{moniker}/{issue#}-branch-name`.
+    * For core developers working within the `gaia` repo, follow branch name conventions to ensure clear ownership of branches: `{moniker}/{issue#}-branch-name`.
     * See [Branching Model](#branching-model-and-release) for more details.
 * Be sure to run `make format` before every commit.
 The easiest way